 - Tents/Tarps/Ground Tarps/etc.

 - Stoves/Water Filters/Water Purification

 - Sleeping Pads (Foam)

 - Backpacks/Dry Bags

-- Cookware/Eating Gear/Durable Waterbottles
+- Cookware/Eating Gear/Durable Waterbottle

 - First Aid Supplies/Repair Kits/etc.

+- Canoes and all related paddling gear

 Note: If you have any of the above items you are welcome to pack them.
-If you choose to do so, our trained trip leaders will check to make sure they are suitable for the trip before packing out.
+Our trained trip leaders will check to make sure they are suitable for the trip before packing out.